Virtual-Domain-driven-design/domain-driven-design-heuristics/submit.md

 You can add your own heuristics as a markdown file under the respective _XXXX-heuristics directory.

-Now we know not everyone uses github so alterntivly you can send your heuristic in an email to submit@dddheuristic.com.
+Not everyone uses github so alterntivly you can send your heuristic in an email to submit@dddheuristic.com.

 # Writing, Remembering, and Sharing Design Heuristics

-For more information about how to write Heuristics, please read Rebecca her article [Writing, Remembering, and Sharing Design Heuristics by Rebecca Wirfs-Brock](http://wirfs-brock.com/blog/2019/04/12/writing/)
+For more information please read about how to write Heuristics Rebecca her article [Writing, Remembering, and Sharing Design Heuristics](http://wirfs-brock.com/blog/2019/04/12/writing/)

 There are some contraint when submitting a heuristic, you need to use at least the follow template: